MT-123/my-camp/workflow.md

 6. add feature: redirect to previous page after login
 7. add feature: campgrounds add author data and show author on show page
 8. check authorization before create, edit, and delete
+9. add author data to the review and check the authorization for create and delete